This painting was an experiment in mixing imagery from life with imagery from my imagination.

 Check out more of my photo tour (I was not able to capture it all), and the Georgia Straight online newspaper where, along with a photo tour of the halls at Parker Street, my partner and I are shown setting up my paintings for display.

-Parker Art Salon Mural
+See the assembled Parker Art Salon mural collaboration.

 The Parker Art Salon artists are creating a mural for our upcoming show.